AdrianRojas2/Cloud9-setup/SetUpCloud9.md

 ![](./SetUpCloud9/SetUp1.png)

-If you do not see this email, first check appropriate Spam folders, and then contact me so that I can resend it.
+If you do not see this email, first check appropriate Spam folders, and then contact your instructor so that it can be resent.

 You are going to want to click the "here" link inside of the email and fill out the application.
 The application will look something like